Pet Emergency and First Aid Basics

 - ‘paddling’ with limbs

 - urination and defecation

-Phase 3 – the Postictal phase – the time immediately after the fit.
-The animal may appear confused, dazed, anxious and exhausted.
-Eventually it returns to normal and may appear very hungry – food and water may be given.
+Phase 3 – The postictal phase – the time immediately after the fit.
+It usually lasts between 5 and 30 minutes, but sometimes longer in the case of larger or more severe seizures, and is characterised by drowsiness, confusion, nausea, exhaustion and other disorienting symptoms.
+Eventually your pet should return to normal and may appear very hungry – food and water may be given.

 What to do when your pet is ‘fitting’

 - Do not touch your pet

 - Move any items away that the animal may injure itself on

 - Make sure the environment is quiet and darkened

 - Stay in the same room as your pet until the fit is over (ask any other people present to leave quietly)